circulosmeos/gztool/README.md

         $ gztool -L 10m -WI None compressed_text_file.gz

+* Extract all data from a [rsyslog's veryRobustZip](https://www.rsyslog.com/doc/v8-stable/configuration/modules/omfile.html#veryrobustzip) that contains dirty data.
+This *corrupted-gzip-files* can arise when using [rsyslog's veryRobustZip omfile option](https://www.rsyslog.com/doc/v8-stable/configuration/modules/omfile.html#veryrobustzip) and the process that is logging is abruptly terminated and then restarted - this produces an incorrectly-terminated-gzip stream that is followed by another gzip stream **in the same file**. `gzip` (nor `zlib`) cannot read this files beyond the point of error.
+But `gztool` can correctly extract all data (and only good data) using `-p` (*patch*) parameter:

+        $ gztool -p -b0 compressed_text_file.gz

+This creates, as usual, the index file `compressed_text_file.gzi`.
+In order to not create it, `-W` (*do not Write index*) can be used:

+        $ gztool -pWb0 compressed_text_file.gz

+Note that `-p` can require up to twice the time for decompression, because it performs two decompression processes: the usual one, and another one that is performed **in advance** of the usual and which is the one that detects errors, marks them, and finds new entry points to end/begin the decompression circumventing the problems.

+Note also that these *corrupted-gzip-files* should be always decompressed with `-p` parameter, even if a `gztool` index file exists for them, because the index file stores entry points, but does not store where do errors occur in the `gzip` file.
+That said, if the `-[bL]` point of extraction is beyond the point(s) of error in the `gzip` file and an index file exists, then the decompression can proceed fine without `-p`, as the index points stored in the index file are always clean.

+* When tailing an still-growing gzip file (`-T`) that could contain errors at some point, one may still want to obtain output from the gzip stream as soon as possible - this is what the patching option `-P` is for (like `-p` but capitalized): with `-p` `gztool` decompress the stream about 48 kiB ahead of the output that is actually shown/written in order to catch possible gzip-stream errors ahead of output, and so maintain always a clean output without error-introduced artifacts.
+This has the side effect that output must always wait for that 48 kiB of data to be available in advance, which if the file grows slowly can take a very long time.
+With `-P` the buffer-ahead restriction is relaxed to just as few bytes as available before reaching end-of-file and waiting for new data, so responsiveness is as quick as without `-p`.
+The side effect of `-P` is that depending on the gzip file some errors may lead to incorrect output being shown/written - though in this case a "PATCHING WARNING" would be shown (to stderr).

+        $ gztool -PT application_log.gz
+        ...
+        PATCHING: Gzip stream error found @ 15745693 Byte.
+        PATCHING WARNING:
+            Part of data extracted after (compressed 15728640 / uncompressed 92783074) Byte collides with previously extracted data, after a badly-ended gzip stream was found @15745693 and a new starting point began @15700759.
+        PATCHING: New valid gzip full flush found @ 15700759 Byte.
+        ...

+The same applies to `-S` though in this case there's no output, as only the index is being constructed:

+        $ gztool -PS application_log.gz
+        ...
+        PATCHING: Gzip stream error found @ 15745693 Byte.
+        PATCHING WARNING:
+            Data extracted around the patching point may overlap.
+        PATCHING: New valid gzip full flush found @ 15700759 Byte.
+        ...

 * To tail to stdout, *like a* `tail -f`, an still-growing gzip file (an index file will be created with name `still-growing-gzip-file.gzi` in this case):

         $ gztool -T still-growing-gzip-file.gz